Main Engine Cut Off is just me. I’m the founder, writer, host, and everything else here.

 After seeing the drama of those years up close, and then watching as they turned out to be just the beginning of an incredible run of changes in the space industry, I decided it was time to start something of my own.
 And here it is.

-Jake and I both run our own projects, but we also collaborate on Off-Nominal.
+Jake and I both run our own projects, but we collaborate on Off-Nominal.
 We’ve had some wonderful times together, including a trip to the Falcon Heavy demo in 2018 and the 70th International Astronautical Congress in 2019.